sushiqiren/schoolRecruit/README.md

 o provide their availability for scheduling purposes.
 • Allow permanent staff to:
 o view a list of people interested in their unit, including their details (contact details, qualifications etc.), and availability.

+Permanent staff or sessional staff can choose their respective login portal to do class management and personal information update.
+Applicants can login to the portal to apply for jobs they want and sign up to system if they are new to system.